 Social inclusion/exclusion and emotional wellbeing

 Smith, L. (2010).
-Psychology, poverty, and the end of social exclusion: Putting our practice to work.
-New York: Teachers College Press.
+Psychology, poverty, and the end of social exclusion.
+New York City: Teachers College Press.

 Smith, L. (2015).
 Reforming the minimum wage: Toward a position for psychology.
 American Psychologist, 70, 557-565.

 Smith, L. and Ali, A. (2014).
 Precluding poverty through social inclusion.
 Istanbul: United Nations Development Program.

 Goodwin, A.L., Smith, L., Souto-Manning, M.,Cheruvu, R., Tan, M. Y., Reed, R., & Taveras, L. (2014).
 What should teacher educators know and be able to do?
 Journal of Teacher Education, 66, 284-302.